RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.246.20:
+   - NEW: Wifi status icon will be half colored if only one radio is enabled.
+   - NEW: Wifi status icon popup will report the state of each radios.

+3.0.0.4.246.19b:
+   - FIXED: Reverted wireless driver to build 220 version as the new one caused various connection issues for some (RT-N66U).

 3.0.0.4.246.19:
    - NEW: Rebased on 3.0.0.4.246.
 Some notable changes: o New "Enhanced interference management" option under Wireless -> Professional.